acktreptow/live-music-locator/README.md

 ## Future Enhancements

-There's extra functionality I could add.
-For example, creating pages for the li elements in the navbar.
-While this would be a nice feature, it's a low priority as the main goal of the project was accomplished.
+The main goal of the project was accomplished and so there will be no major updates.

 ## Contact